JimmyPlaysViolin/HuffmanCompression/README.md

 # HuffmanCompression
-A program used to explore the Huffman Compression algorithm
+A program used to explore the Huffman Compression algorithm.